PauLopNun/PauLopNun/README.md

 # 👋 Hi, I'm Pau López

-### 📱 Inspiring App Developer | Exploring Tech to Build Meaningful Experiences
+### 💻 Aspiring Software Developer | Exploring Tech to Build Meaningful Experiences

-I'm Pau, a student in **Multi-Platform Application Development** with a passion for building inspiring, useful and creative apps.
-I love working on personal projects, exploring modern tech, and growing as a developer day by day.
+I'm Pau, a student in **Multi-Platform Application Development** with a passion for building inspiring, useful and creative software.
+I love working on personal projects, exploring modern technologies, and growing as a developer day by day.

 > _"First, solve the problem.
 Then, write the code."_